xavharrison/Biologging/README.md

 # Biologging
-Analysis and Code for Phil Trans Brief Introduction to Analysis of Biologging Data
+Analysis and Code for Harrison (2020) Best Practice for Handling Small Sample Sizes in Physiological Research in Wild Animals